California Personal Injury Lawyers Representing California Families

 In order to recover damages in a civil lawsuit based on a fatal motorcycle accident, you will likely need to establish a driver’s negligence.
 This means that you will need to show that the driver failed to use reasonable care and that this failure was the legal cause of your loved one’s death.
 California follows the rule of pure comparative negligence.
 This may be a tricky issue in a fatal motorcycle accident case because the victim is no longer there to testify about what happened.
 In some cases, it may be necessary to retain an accident reconstruction expert to show why the accident was someone else’s fault.

 Motorcyclists are required to wear a helmet in California.
 If your loved one failed to wear a helmet, the defense is likely to argue that they were comparatively at fault.
 If the jury agrees, this means that damages will be reduced by your loved one’s percentage of fault.
 A motorcyclist’s failure to wear a helmet may result in more serious injuries.
 However, if wearing a helmet would not have made a difference regarding whether your loved one would have survived, it may have no impact on the compensation award.
 In some cases, it may be necessary to retain an expert to testify that the helmet would not have prevented the victim’s death.

-It is important to consult an experienced Sacramento motorcycle accident lawyer if you have lost a loved one in a fatal collision.
-Our principal, Travis G. Black, is a compassionate and tenacious advocate for families who have lost loved ones due to other people's negligence.
+It is important to consult an experienced California motorcycle accident lawyer if you have lost a loved one in a fatal collision.
+Our principal, Travis G. Black, is a compassionate and tenacious advocate for families who have lost loved ones due to other people’s negligence.
 Based in Folsom, he formerly worked in the insurance industry and can bring his insight to bear on your case.
-Contact us online or call Travis G. Black & Associates at 916-962-2896 to set up a free consultation with a motor vehicle collision attorney.
+Contact us online or call Travis G. Black & Associates at 916-962-2896 to set up a free consultation with a Sacramento wrongful death lawyer.